abel-bernabeu/autoencoder/README.md

 ![e7_images](resources/compression/e7-images.png "Experiment 7: reconstructed images for a few test samples")

-A 6 bits quantization needed for increasing the compression ratio to 10.66 was introduced, which impacted the PSNR (going from 44.02 dB to 43.08 dB).
+A 6 bits quantization needed for increasing the compression factor to 10.66 was introduced, which impacted the PSNR (going from 44.02 dB to 43.08 dB).
 Then the decoder was trained for removing that noise and went from 43.08 dB to 43.4 dB.
 The resulting images look sharp, in line with the high PSNR values.